Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Device Architectures

 The gain-loss modulated waveguide described above can be configured either as a directional amplifier \cite{Fang2017,PhysRevX.5.021025,Li:17} or as an isolator.
 To operate as an isolator, a suitable background loss can be introduced to the modulated waveguide or an absorptive waveguide segment can be added in series with the modulated waveguide.
-Such a device configuration would result in no amplitude change for a signal in the even mode entering in the \textit{backward} direction.
-In the \textit{forward} direction, a signal in the even mode entering port 1 would experience exponential attenuation.
-Unlike the indirect photonic transition described in the previous section, the gain-loss isolator does not have the notion of a coherence length, at which optimal isolation is reached.
+Such a device configuration would result in no amplitude change for a signal in the even spatial mode entering in the \textit{backward} direction.
+In the \textit{forward} direction, a signal in the even spatial mode entering port 1 would experience exponential attenuation, with the absorption playing the role of the additional port shown in Fig. \ref{fig:scattering}(b).
+Note that the \textit{forward} and \textit{backward} direction labels in such an isolator configuration need to be swapped in order to remain consistent with the convention used by other devices discussed in this review.

+Unlike the indirect photonic transition described in the previous section, the gain-loss isolator does not have the notion of a coherence length, at which optimal isolation is achieved.
 Instead, the waveguide with gain-loss modulation achieves an isolation ratio that is proportional to its length, $L_m$.
-Assuming an ideal phase matching for the \textit{backward} direction, the maximal isolation is obtained when $\xi=\Delta k_f/2$.
-Because $\beta=\pm \xi$ in the \textit{backward} direction, the maximum isolation ratio is $\text{IR}_{\text{max}} = L_m\Delta k_f/2 \approx L_m\Omega/v_g$.
+Assuming an ideal phase matching for the \textit{backward} direction, the maximal isolation is $\text{IR}_{\text{max}} = L_m\Delta k_f/2 \approx L_m\Omega/v_g$ and is obtained when $\eta=\Delta k_f/2$.

+We note that there is intrinsic spontaneous emission noise associated with optical gain \cite{caves_1982, haus2010electromagnetic}.
+Additionally, at thermal equilibrium a device with loss is also subject to thermal fluctuation noise \cite{callen_1951}.
+A full treatment of the transport properties of any device with gain and loss must take these sources of noise into account.
+In principle, these sources of noise can be treated by introducing additional ports to the device's scattering matrix and by associating the corresponding noise operators with each of these additional ports \cite{haus2010electromagnetic}.
+However, even in the presence of such noise sources, a device with modulated gain and loss remains nonreciprocal.